ENTER: Event Based Interpretable Reasoning for VideoQA: Experiments

 \textbf{ENTER stays consistent, while other models fluctuate across reasoner types.} We further ablate against other approaches while keeping an open-source LLM (Llama 3) as the reasoner model across all systems to ensure a fair comparison.
 As shown in \Cref{table:llama3_compare}, when using the same open-source reasoner, our method overwhelmingly outperforms LloVi \cite{llovi} and VideoINSTA \cite{liao-etal-2024-videoinsta} by 25.9\% and 14.2\% in NExT-QA, and 20.1\% and 16\% in IntentQA respectively.
-Thus, our model comfortably outperforms other models when open-source LLMs are considered.
-The table also shows the performance gap (in gray) of each method from its proprietary reasoner-based counterpart.
+Our model comfortably outperforms other models when open-source LLMs are considered.
 Interestingly, our performance difference between open-source Llama 3 and closed-source GPT4 is only around 2.6\% and 2.5\% in NExT-QA and IntentQA respectively.
-Comparing the same for LLoVi \cite{llovi} and VideoINSTA \cite{liao-etal-2024-videoinsta}, the score difference is more than 21\% and 18\% for NExT-QA, and 14\% and 19\% for IntentQA.
-Thus existing methods see a huge degradation in performance when switching to open-source reasoners, while our method excels even when access to proprietary models may be limited.
-This further emphasizes that our method is less dependent on the choice of reasoner compared to existing methods.
+Comparing to LLoVi \cite{llovi} and VideoINSTA \cite{liao-etal-2024-videoinsta}, the score difference is more than 21\% and 18\% for NExT-QA, and 14\% and 19\% for IntentQA.
+Existing methods show huge degradation in performance when using open-source reasoners, while our method excels.
+This emphasizes our method is less dependent on the choice of reasoner.